 TIP: The Resource Usage view may be used for resource work distribution worksheets.
 When this view is printed, a timeframe maybe added to allow for more focused printing.
-Insert a page break between resources to print separate reports for each resouce.
+Insert a page break between resources to print separate reports for each resource.

-In future modules we will discuss applying filters and groupings to views which will increase value the reports obtainable from this view.
+In future modules we will discuss applying filters and groupings to views which will increase value of reports obtainable from this view.

 Task Usage View